 Install OpenCV extensions

-Install the OpenCV extension module, using pip3
+Install the OpenCV extension module using pip3 as with OpenCV.

 Enter the following to get a list of available versions to install